 Memberships & Honors

 The American Society of Composers, Authors, & Publishers The Society of Composers & Lyricists Phi Mu Alpha Sinfonia Kappa Delta Pi International Honor Society in Education Pi Kappa Lambda Honor Society in Music

 B.S. in Education, Jacksonville State University (AL)

 M.M. in Performance, University of Louisiana in Lafayette

 Ed.
 Specialist in Music Education, Troy University (AL)

 Dr. McLendon has performed in All-State and District honor bands during his high school years, as well as high school and university marching band, symphonic band, orchestra, a capella choir, brass choir, percussion ensembles, and faculty ensembles.
 His experiences also include university and community orchestras in operatic performances (Don Giovanni, Amahl and The Night Visitors, etc.) and in musicals (Oklahoma, The King & I, Grease, etc.).
-He also performed with several members of the Atlanta Symphony in a community performance of Handel’s Messiah.
+He performed with several members of the Atlanta Symphony in community performances of Handel’s Messiah.
 His experiences include playing in rock ‘n roll bands and in a jazz trio.
 He also performed in competitive drum & bugle corps while in high school and college.

-Dr. McLendon is a published author and an Eagle Scout (1964).
+Dr. McLendon is a published author and has been an Eagle Scout since 1967.